swfi/OpenStreetMap/README.md

 Second, clean the OpenStreetMap data for that part of the world.

-Finally, use MongoDB to store, query and aggregate the data.
+Lastly, use MongoDB to store, query and aggregate the data.